 If there isn’t anyone who could go with you and you would find it very difficult to understand the assessment or to explain your needs, the council must arrange an independent advocate to help you at the assessment.

-Once your care needs assessment has been completed, your local authority or trust will decide what care services it can provide or arrange for you, or that you can organise yourself through a direct payment from the local authority.
+After your care needs assessment, your local authority or trust will decide what care services it can provide or arrange for you, or that you can organise yourself through a direct payment from the local authority.

 This decision is made by comparing your care needs with a set of nationally agreed criteria which all local authorities must use.